-Wells Fargo: How The COVID-19 Crisis Could Provide Long-Term Tailwinds
+Wells Fargo: How The COVID-19 Crisis Could Provide Long-Term Tailwinds (NYSE:WFC)

 Initially, it was thought that Wells Fargo would meet regulators’ demands, and the limit would be lifted.
 In the middle of last year, Fed Chairman stated he had no intention of lifting the sanction.

-In a recently released analysis entitled, "Five ways the Fed could stem the panic," Bank of America (NYSE:BAC) analyst Erika Najarian stated,
+In a recently released analysis entitled, "Five ways the Fed could stem the panic," Bank of America (BAC) analyst Erika Najarian stated,

 “…remove Wells Fargo’s asset cap for now.”
 “In our view, now is not the time for a big bank to pick and choose deposit growth for the sake of an asset cap.”